 8. Temperature rise

-Remissance is distinguished by the lack of complaints and severe clinical symptoms.
-During this period, patients retain performance.
-Over time, exacerbation of pathology occurs more and more often, and remission becomes shorter.
+Remission is characterized by the absence of complaints and severe clinical symptoms.
+During this period, patients remain able to work.
+Over time, exacerbations of pathology occur more often, and remission becomes shorter.

-In severe cases, the chronic course of hemosiderosis is manifested by the symptoms of the pulmonary heart, pneumonia, pneumothorax and can endally end.
+IN severe cases the chronic course of hemosiderosis is manifested by symptoms pulmonary heart, pneumonia, pneumothorax and can be fatal.

-Brown lung induration - severe disease, rarely diagnosed in life.
-In the blood of patients, autoantibodes are formed in response to the impact of sensitizing antigen.
-The antigen antibody complex is formed, and autoameric inflammation is developing, for which the targets are becoming lungs.
-The pulmonary capillaries are expanding, the red blood cells penetrate from the vascular bed into the pulmonary tissue, gemiderine begins to postpone.
+Brown induration of the lungs is a serious disease that is rarely diagnosed during life.
+Autoantibodies are formed in the blood of patients in response to exposure to a sensitizing antigen.
+An antigen-antibody complex is formed, and autoallergic inflammation develops, for which the lungs become the target organs.
+Pulmonary capillaries expand, red blood cells penetrate from the vascular bed into the lung tissue, and hemosiderin begins to be deposited in it.

 Skin hemosiderosis

-Skin hemosiderosis is a dermatological disease, in which pigment spots and various rashes appear on the skin of patients.
-The appearance of sections of pigmentation and petechs is due to the accumulation of hemosidere in the dermis and the defeat of the capillaries of the papillary layer.
+Skin hemosiderosis - dermatological disease, in which pigment spots and various rashes appear on the skin of patients.
+The appearance of areas of pigmentation and petechiae is caused by the accumulation of hemosiderin in the dermis and damage to the capillaries of the papillary layer.

-The specks on the skin have spilled color and size.
-Fresh rashes are usually painted in brightly red, and those who havetented - in brownish, brown or yellow.
-Spots of up to three centimeters are localized on the lower extremities, on brushes and forearms.
-On the affected skin, petechia, nodules, papulas, plaques are often arisible.
-Patients complain of insignificant burning and itching.
+The spots on the skin vary in color and size.
+Fresh rashes are usually bright red, while older ones are brownish, brown or yellow.
+Spots up to three centimeters in size are localized on the lower extremities, hands and forearms.
+Petechiae, nodules, papules, and plaques often appear on the affected skin.
+Patients complain of slight burning and itching.

-The patient's derma changes the structure of the endothelium of capillaries, the hydrostatic pressure increases in them.
-Plasma comes out of the vascular bed, and with it, red blood cells are displayed.
-The capillaries are expanding, gemiderine's boulders are postponed in the endothelium, histocytes and endotheliocytes are affected, perivascular infiltration develops.
-This is how the process of deposition of hemosiderin in the skin.
-In patients in clinical analysis of blood, thrombocytopenia and infringement of iron exchange are usually found.
+In the patient's dermis, the structure of the endothelium of the capillaries changes, and the hydrostatic pressure in them increases.
+Plasma leaves the vascular bed, and red blood cells are excreted along with it.
+The capillaries dilate, clumps of hemosiderin are deposited in the endothelium, histocytes and endothelial cells are affected, and perivascular infiltration develops.
+This is how the process of hemosiderin deposition occurs in the skin.
+In patients, clinical blood tests usually reveal thrombocytopenia and impaired iron metabolism.

-Skin hemosiderosis may occur in various clinical forms, among which are the most common: myokki disease, geuceo-bluum, orthostatic, eczematid-like and itchy purple.
+Hemosiderosis of the skin can occur in various clinical forms, among which the most common are: Majocchi disease, Gougerot-Blum disease, orthostatic, eczematid-like and itchy purpura.

-Special attention deserves shamberman's disease.
-This is a fairly common autoimmune pathology of the chronic flow, characterized by the appearance on the skin of red dots, similar to the trail from the usual injection.
-In the wall of the vessels, circulating immune complexes are deposited, autoimmune inflammation of the endothelium develops, intradermal petechial hemorrhages appear.
-The hemosidererin in large quantities accumulates in the nipple layer of the dermis, which is clinically manifested by the appearance on the skin of symmetric brown spots.
-They combine and form plaque or whole areas of yellow or brown.
-At the edges of such plaques, bright red rashes appear.
-Patechia and hemorrhages are also present in the skin on the skin, which merge among themselves and form large foci.
-Over time, plaques in the center are atrophy.
-The overall health of patients remains satisfactory.
-Pathology favorable forecast.
+Deserves special attention Schamberg's disease.
+This is quite common autoimmune pathology chronic course, characterized by the appearance of red dots on the skin, similar to a mark from a regular injection.
+Circulating immune complexes are deposited in the vascular wall, autoimmune inflammation of the endothelium develops, and intradermal petechial hemorrhages appear.
+Hemosiderin in large quantities accumulates in the papillary layer of the dermis, which is clinically manifested by the appearance of symmetrical brown spots on the skin.
+They come together and form plaques or entire areas that are yellow or brown.
+Bright red rashes appear along the edges of such plaques.
+In patients, petechiae and hemorrhages the size of a pea are also present on the skin, which merge with each other and form large lesions.
+Over time, the plaques in the center atrophy.
+The general health of the patients remains satisfactory.
+The prognosis of the pathology is favorable.

-Systemic or generalized hemosiderosis develops in the presence of massive intravascular hemolysis of erythrocytes.
-The disease is distinguished by the damage to the internal organs and has a severe clinical course.
-Patients with a common hemosiderosis complain about poor well-being, they change the skin color, frequent bleeding occurs.
+Systemic or generalized hemosiderosis develops in the presence of massive intravascular hemolysis of red blood cells.
+The disease is characterized by damage to internal organs and is severe clinical course.
+Patients with general hemosiderosis complain of bad feeling, their skin color changes, and frequent bleeding occurs.

-• Gemosiderosis of the liver It happens idiopathic or primary, as well as secondary.
-Hemosiderine is postponed in hepatocytes.
-The liver increases and compacted, becomes painful during palpation, ascites occurs, hypertension, the yellowness of the skin and the scool, splenomegaly, the pigmentation of the hands, face and the armpits.
-In the terminal stage, as the absence of treatment, acidosis develops.
-The patient flows into anyone.
+• Hemosiderosis of the liver It can be idiopathic or primary, as well as secondary.
+Hemosiderin is deposited in hepatocytes.
+The liver enlarges and thickens, becomes painful on palpation, ascites, hypertension, jaundice of the skin and sclera, splenomegaly, pigmentation of the hands, face and armpits occur.
+IN terminal stage if left untreated, acidosis develops.
+The patient falls into a coma.

-• Gemosiderosis of the kidneys It is characterized by the appearance of brown granules in a parenchym of the organ.
-The patients develop a clinic of nephrotica or jade.
-In the urine, protein is found in the blood - an increased lipid content.
-The main symptoms of the kidney hypostendine are: swelling stop, legs and eyelids, weakness, lack of appetite, the appearance of muti in the urine, pain in the lower back, dyspepsia.
-If it does not start the treatment in time, severe complications will emerge - renal failure, which often ends with the death of patients.
+• Kidney hemosiderosis characterized by the appearance of brown granules in the parenchyma of the organ.
+Patients develop clinical signs of nephrosis or nephritis.
+Protein is found in the urine, and increased lipid content is detected in the blood.
+The main symptoms of kidney hyposiderosis are: swelling of the feet, legs and eyelids, weakness, lack of appetite, cloudiness in the urine, lower back pain, dyspepsia.
+If treatment is not started on time, serious complications will arise - renal failure, which often ends in the death of patients.

-• Gemosiderine can be postponed in the brain, spleen and other organs, accumulate in macrophages and endothelium of vessels.
-This leads to the development of hazardous diseases, severe complications and even a deadly outcome.
+• Hemosiderin can be deposited in the brain, spleen and other organs, accumulate in macrophages and vascular endothelium.
+This leads to the development dangerous diseases, severe complications and even death.

-Systemic hemosiderosis is a danger to the life of patients, making it unhappy and short.
-The defeat of the internal organs often ends with the development of serious consequences.
+Systemic hemosiderosis poses a danger to the life of patients, making it miserable and short.
+Damage to internal organs often ends in the development of serious consequences.

 Diagnostics

-2. The biopsy of the affected tissues and histological examination of the biopsyat is of great importance for diagnosis.
+2. Biopsy of the affected tissue and histological examination of the biopsy sample has great importance to make a diagnosis.

-3. The desperial sample allows you to determine the hemosidere in the urine after the intramuscular injection of "Refimer".
+3. The desferal test allows you to determine hemosiderin in the urine after intramuscular injection"Desferala."

-4. Dermatoscopy of the rash area is a microscopic study of the papillary layer of the dermis.
+4. Dermatoscopy of the rash area - microscopic examination of the papillary layer of the dermis.

-Among the additional diagnostic methods, the following are the following studies of the lungs:
+Among additional diagnostic methods, the most common are next research lungs:

 Treatment

-Treatment of hemosiderosis begins with the fulfillment of general medical recommendations:
+Treatment of hemosiderosis begins with the implementation of general medical recommendations:

-3. Timely identify and sanitize the organisms of chronic infection in the body;
+3. Timely identify and sanitize foci of chronic infection in the body;

 4. Treat concomitant diseases;

-5. Do not use cosmetics that can provoke allergies;
+5. Do not use cosmetics which can cause allergies;

 6. Fight bad habits.

-• Local and systemic corticosteroids - "prednisolone", "betamethazone", "dexamethasone" and drugs based on them,
+• Local and systemic corticosteroids - Prednisolone, Betamethasone, Dexamethasone and drugs based on them,

-• Polyvitamins and polymininerals - ascorbic acid, routine, calcium preparations.
+• Multivitamins and polyminerals - ascorbic acid, routine, calcium supplements.

-Symptomatic correction includes long-term use of iron preparations, hemostatic agents, polyvitaminins, bronchoditics, oxygen therapy.
-Patients conduct an extracorporeal hemocorrection: hemosorption, plasmophoresis, cryopritation, criteriapia.
+Symptomatic correction includes long-term use of iron supplements, hemostatic agents, multivitamins, bronchodilators, and oxygen therapy.
+Patients undergo extracorporeal hemocorrection: hemosorption, plasmaphoresis, cryoprecipitation, blood therapy.
 In severe cases, splenectomy and blood transfusions give good results.

-The funds of traditional medicine used to strengthen the vascular wall and reduce the manifestations of hemosiderosis: infusion from the mountain arnica and the bark of the hazel, the decoction of the Tolstole Badan.
+Facilities traditional medicine, used to strengthen the vascular wall and reduce the manifestations of hemosiderosis: infusion of mountain arnica and hazel bark, decoction of thick-leaved bergenia.

 Prevention

-Hemosiderosis is a chronic disease characterized by changing exacerbation and remission.
-After the competent treatment and stabilization of the state of the patients, preventive measures must be observed, warning a new exacerbation.
-These include spa treatment, proper nutrition and healthy lifestyle.
+Hemosiderosis - chronic illness, characterized by alternating exacerbation and remission.
+After proper treatment and stabilization of the patient’s condition, it is necessary to observe preventive actions, preventing a new exacerbation.
+These include Spa treatment, proper nutrition And healthy image life.

 Preventive measures to prevent the development of hemosiderosis: